viksit/keyframe/tutorial/README.md

 ## Overview

-Myra’s natural language APIs are the best way to build natural language understanding into your applications.
-To start with, you can identify user intents, and extract entities like names, cities, numbers and other user defined ones.
+Myra’s APIs are the best way to build natural language understanding into your applications.
+They provide tools to identify user intent and extract key data like names, cities, numbers, and custom-defined categories.

-We’re going to walk through a series of steps that will allow you to build a state of the art conversational bot via Myra’s API.
-To whet your appetite, this is what the end result will look like.
+In this tutorial, we'll build a straightforward and state-of-the-art conversational bot that will produce results like this:

 ```bash